Newlyweds Steve Ogolla and Cebbie Koks celebrate new accomplishment

-After ending the year 2022 on a high note through their traditional wedding, Cebbie Koks and her husband lawyer Steve Ogolla have a reason to smile again.
+After ending the year 2022 on a high with their traditional wedding, Cebbie Koks and her lawyer husband, Steve Ogolla have a reason to smile again.

 Newlyweds Steve Ogolla and Cebbie Koks celebrate new accomplishment

-Steve Ogolla and Cebbie Koks tied the knot in December in a traditional wedding in Migori
+Steve Ogolla and Cebbie Koks tied the knot in December 2022 in a traditional wedding in Migori.

 Recommended articles

-This is following Ogolla’s graduation which adds to his already exemplary academic portfolio.
+This is because of Ogolla’s graduation which adds to his already exemplary academic portfolio.

 “Education is the great engine of personal development.
 Its through education, a daughter or a son of a peasant farmer can be a celebrated doctor or lawyer.
 Dzadzi, you made me so proud as always, made our mothers so happy.
 Congratulations Steve Ogolla,” Cebbie Koks wrote.